codemaniac-sahil/dictionary-web-app/README.md

 # dictionary-web-app
-This is dictionary web app where user enter a word and this web app shows its meaning, examples and pronunciation.
+It is a dictionary web app in which user can search the word and get its meaning with example and correct pronunciation.
 # Languages Used

 1) HTML